-- Start to finish (SF): A start-to-finish dependency is where a task cannot finish until another one has started.
-This is the least common type of dependency and is rarely used.
+- Start-to-Finish (SF): A start-to-finish dependency is where a task cannot finish until another one has started.
+This is the least common type of dependency and rarely used.
 A good example is with shift workers.
 The employee working the morning shift cannot finish work and leave until after the employee working the evening shift has clocked in and taken over.

-- Finish to finish (FF): A finish-to-finish dependency in your project management software is when a task cannot finish until the one before it has finished.
-Many tasks that have a start-to-start dependency could also have a finish-to-finish dependency.
+- Finish-to-Finish (FF): A Finish-to-Finish dependency in your project management software is when a task cannot finish until the one before it has finished.
+Many tasks that have a Start-to-Start dependency could also have a Finish-to-Finish dependency.
 For instance, you cannot complete painting until you complete drywall.
-Or you cannot complete editing a book until you complete writing it.
+Or you cannot complete editing a book until you finish writing it.

 Benefits of dependency management in project management software

-You need to be aware of how each project task is dependent on others in order to create an achievable project schedule.
+You need to be aware of how each project task depends on others to create an achievable project schedule.
 It’s the dependencies that help you work out the proper flow of the tasks.

 You can create and manage your schedule outside of project management software, but the more dependencies you have, the harder this becomes.

 For instance, if you’re using Excel to create a Gantt chart or schedule, what happens when a task doesn’t go according to plan?
-This could include a late start, a late finish, or changing the order and timing of a couple of tasks.
+This could include a late start, a late finish, or changing the order and timing of tasks.

-In any of these scenarios, you will now have to manually update every single follow-on task in your schedule.
-Doing this manually is time-consuming and increases the risk of errors in your schedule.
+In any of these scenarios, you will now have to update every single follow-on task in your schedule manually.
+Doing this is time-consuming and increases the risk of errors in your schedule.

-By using project management software, when you reschedule a task with dependencies, all dependent tasks are automatically rescheduled.
+When you reschedule a task with dependencies using project management software, all dependent tasks are automatically rescheduled.
 Not only is this more efficient, but it results in a more accurate and reliable schedule.

-Plus, you can use this functionality to easily run scenarios and do analysis before deciding to change your schedule.
-For example, if a team member comes to you and says they want to start task D next week and move task C out to the following week, you can automatically see how that switch will impact your resource loading and overall schedule before you approve the change.
+Plus, you can use this functionality to efficiently run scenarios and do analyses before deciding to change your schedule.
+For example, if a team member says they want to start task D next week and move task C to the following week, you can automatically see how that switch will impact your resource loading and overall schedule before you approve the change.

-Another benefit of project management software dependency management is the ability to create and manage lead and lag times.
+Another benefit of project management software dependency management is creating and managing lead and lag times.

-Lead time is defined as the duration of time by which an activity can be accelerated or advanced with respect to the predecessor task.
-This typically occurs when you have initially set up a start-to-finish relationship based on preference rather than logical dependency.
+Lead time is defined as the duration of time by which an activity can be accelerated or advanced in relation to the predecessor task.
+This typically occurs when you have initially set up a Start-to-Finish relationship based on preference rather than logical dependency.

 Instead of changing your dependency from FS to SS, you can easily add five days of lead time into your project schedule and instantly review how this impacts the overall project.

-Lag time, on the other hand, is the duration of time by which a successor task is delayed with respect to the predecessor activity.
-Using lag time can help you build contingency into your schedule or account for “waiting periods” without modifying the estimated duration of actual tasks.
+Lag time, on the other hand, is the duration of time by which a successor task is delayed in relation to the predecessor activity.
+Using lag time can help you build contingency into your schedule or account for “waiting periods” without modifying tasks' estimated duration.

 By using a lag time of seven days, you can ensure a week has passed between the ads being published and the data being reviewed.
-And later, you can easily shorten or extend that lag time as needed based on the volume of data coming in and the needs of the project.
+Later, you can shorten or extend that lag time as needed based on the volume of data coming in and project's needs.